dch/glazier/README.md

         cd $RELAX
         DEST=`pwd`/icu
-        tar xzf bits/icu4c-4_4_2-src.tgz
+        tar xzf bits/icu4c-4_6_1-src.tgz
         cd $DEST/source && ./runConfigureICU Cygwin/MSVC --prefix=$DEST
         make && make install
         cp $DEST/lib/*.dll $DEST/bin/

-* compiling under cygwin is likely also to work for MSVC10
+* compiling under cygwin is likely also to work for MSVC10 if a unified build process is required.

 # LibcURL
 ################################################################################
 LibcURL is only required for versions of CouchDB < 1.1.1 where it is embedded in couchjs.exe.
 Trunk and future releases will have this as an optional include.

 * download [LibcURL] source from (http://curl.haxx.se/)
 * NB when using SDK7.0 I needed to `copy %windir%\system32\notepad.exe c:\relax\bin\bscmake.exe`